Detecting stuffing of a user's credentials at her own accounts: Privately Testing Set Membership

 One strategy to improve performance has been to weaken security in quantified ways against malicious parties.
 For example, for an integer $\genericBucketCapacity \le \pmtSetSize$, Thomas et al.~\cite{thomas2019:stuffing} and Li et al.~\cite{li2019:stuffing} explored protocols in which the \requesterTerm leaks $\log_2 \genericBucketCapacity$ bits of the \requesterTerm's input, in exchange for reducing the response size to $O(\pmtSetSize/\genericBucketCapacity)$ ciphertexts.
-In the other direction, Ramezanian et al.~\cite{ramezanian2017:private} and Wang \& Reiter~\cite{wang2019:reuse} proposed protocols whereby the \responderTerm learns nothing about the \requesterTerm's element, but the \requesterTerm learns more information about the \responderTerm's set than just the truth of its membership query.
+However, a protocol that gains efficiency by leaking information only in the other direction (from \responderTerm to \requesterTerm) is arguably more appropriate for our context, since the \requesterTerm \siteId{} invokes the protocol with the correct password, i.e., \siteId{}{\passwordArray{\accountId{}}}.
+Ramezanian et al.~\cite{ramezanian2017:private} and Wang \& Reiter~\cite{wang2019:reuse} proposed protocols whereby the \responderTerm learns nothing about the \requesterTerm's element, but the \requesterTerm learns more information about the \responderTerm's set than just the truth of its membership query.
 Specifically, in the Ramezanian et al.\ protocol~\cite{ramezanian2017:private}, the \responderTerm leaks its set to the \requesterTerm over $O(\pmtSetSize/\genericBucketCapacity)$ responses, each of $O(\genericBucketCapacity \log_2 \frac{1}{\pmtFPR})$ bits in size, where \pmtFPR is a tunable false positive rate for the membership test.
 The Wang \& Reiter protocol~\cite{wang2019:reuse} leaks the \responderTerm's set to a malicious \requesterTerm over $O(\pmtSetSize \log_2 \frac{1}{\pmtFPR})$ responses, each of size only one ciphertext.
-The protocol that we propose here is in this latter camp, allowing a malicious \requesterTerm to learn the \responderTerm's set faster than the ideal---but only after $\Omega(\frac{1}{\pmtFPR})$ responses, much better than the Ramezanian et al.\ and Wang \& Reiter protocols.
+The protocol that we propose here also allows a malicious \requesterTerm to learn the \responderTerm's set faster than the ideal---but only after $\Omega(\frac{1}{\pmtFPR})$ responses, much better than the Ramezanian et al.\ and Wang \& Reiter protocols.
 (Below we term this measure the ``extraction complexity'' of the protocol, and justify this claim in \secref{sec:pmt:security:responder}.)
 The request and response sizes of our protocol are only $O(\pmtSetSize/\genericBucketCapacity)$ and $O(\genericBucketCapacity)$ ciphertexts, respectively.